 - Insurance requirements need to be confirmed, which are outlined in the purchase and sale agreement.

 - Furniture and equipment sale list.
-Include anything that is still under lease and prepare a list of assets excluded from the sale.
+The owner should include anything that is still under lease and prepare a list of assets excluded from the sale.

 - Contracts and Agreements.
-Take steps necessary to transfer all assets and obligations.
-Assemble all titles and leases.
+The owner should take the steps necessary to transfer all assets and obligations.
+The owner should also assemble all titles and leases.

 - Accounts payable and receivable.
-Include aging reports.
+These documents should also include aging reports.

 - Loan documents.
-This includes promissory notes, security agreements and a UCC financing statement to be filed with your state.
+This includes promissory notes, security agreements and a UCC financing statement to be filed with the state.

 - Building lease agreement.
-Include copies of all building leases and amendments; prepare lease assignment and assignment acceptance document.
+This includes copies of all building leases and amendments.
+The owner should also prepare lease assignment and assignment acceptance document.